What Is Conceptual Animation and How It Works in UX Design

 Key Benefit of UI Animation Concepts

-In fact, creation and research of something innovative start from a concept in practically any industry or creative field.
-Look at the automotive industry or architecture, remember how new art directions appeared and developed in history.
-Whatever is the sphere, the attitude to concepts will show two opposites from “that’s just a fantasy that has nothing to do with real life” to “why not…” Both variants are viable.
+In fact, the creation and research of something innovative starts from a concept in practically any industry or creative field.
+Look at the automotive industry or architecture; remember how new artistic directions emerged and developed over history.
+Whatever the sphere, the attitude to concepts will show two opposites, from “that’s just a fantasy that has nothing to do with real life” to “why not…” Both variants are viable.
 Still, for better or worse, concepts from the power that makes progress possible.

 The same situation is observed in the domain of UI animation.
-Most animations that today are taken for granted as an integral part of our interfaces were a kind of “unreal” concepts not so long ago.
-In the age of flat design, when shapes and colors are striving for simplicity and cleanness, animation becomes the proven way to make the apps and solutions stand out in terms of tense competition.
+Most animations that are taken for granted today as an integral part of our interfaces were once a kind of “unreal” concept.
+In the age of flat design, when shapes and colors strive for simplicity and cleanliness, animation is a proven way to make apps and solutions stand out in a tense competitive landscape.

 Useful Reading